MOQ guide for fashion brands — understanding minimum order quantities

 USA/UK small workshops (CMT)50-150Low MOQs, higher unit costs; great for capsules/tests.

 TipShortlisting locally (e.g., apparel manufacturers in Dallas, TX)?
-Log each factory's MOQ and any exceptions in your PLM.
+Log each factory's MOQ and any exceptions in your fashion PLM.
 See our blog for sourcing checklists.

 What Sets MOQs (and How to Influence Them)